aykseldi/CraiglistJobScrape/README.md

-# WELCOME TO CRAIGLIST JOB SCRAPE AUTOMATION with Google Gmail Integration
+# WELCOME TO CRAIGLIST JOB SCRAPE AUTOMATION WITH Google Gmail Integration

 > This project is intended to build an automation pipeline for anything posted in Craiglist and alerting people through sending email with gmail.